 The first time you visit Pilgrim Church, you will be greeted inside the front doors by a couple of church members who will show you the way up the stairs into the sanctuary where our Sunday morning services are held.
 Please let the greeters know it’s your first time attending.

 Once in the sanctuary our usher will hand you an “order of worship” bulletin that will outline the day’s service.
 In addition one of our Deacons will offer to answer any questions you may have about the church, or the denomination with which it is affiliated – the United Church of Christ.
-If time allows, the Deacon may offer to introduce you to one of our pastors, the Rev. Peggy O’Connor, our interim Senior Minister, or the Rev. John Brink, our minister of visitation.
+If time allows, the Deacon may offer to introduce you to one of our pastors, the Rev. Bill Ferguson, our Senior Minister, or the Rev. John Brink, our minister of visitation.

 While most visitors come in through the front doors, there is a side entrance which is handicap accessible.
 If you go in the side door, there is an elevator that serves all floors of the church.
 The sanctuary, where Sunday services are held, is on the second floor.
 Turn right when you get off the elevator, and then turn left where you will be met by a greeter who will hand offer you an order of worship.